hackthedev/dcts-shipping/docs/Getting started.md

 ---

 ## Going Public
-If everything works locally and want to go public now so others can access it too then go checkout [[network/Reverse Proxy Setup|Reverse Proxy Setup]]
+If everything works locally and want to go public now so others can access it too then go checkout [Reverse Proxy Setup](network/Reverse%20Proxy%20Setup.md)